-Colorado River Boating Accident Leaves 13 Hurt & Four Missing
+Colorado River Boating Accident Leaves 13 Hurt And Four Missing

 — USA TODAY (@USATODAY) September 2, 2018

 A sonar of the area where the accident happened has been conducted and the submerged boat belonging to the missing passengers located.
-It didn’t show any of the passengers near the.
 The other boat involved in the collision was also submerged.
 Immediately after the collision, people on passing boats helped pull victims from the river water.

 NBC News reports that officials used helicopters to search the area when efforts resumed Sunday morning.
 The Mohave County Sheriff’s Office also stated that divers were in the area to conduct a search and warned boaters in the area to do so with caution.